 Nicole helped shape who I am today and opened my eyes to a brand new world filled with new types of travel adventures, love, and family.

 On my 25th birthday, Nicole managed to snag us last-minute tickets to the Metallica concert in Toronto, a band that played a big part in my young adult life and whose music I loved!

 In 2010 we bought our first condo!
 It was a tiny little place, but it had a beautiful view, and we called it “Home.”
 It was soon after that we decided to get married!

 I proposed in the most nontraditional ways possible:

 A couple of months before the wedding, we made the logical decision of getting a dog.
-We figured, “how hard could this be?”
-And so it was that Ruby entered our lives and promptly established herself as leader of the family.
+We figured, “How hard could this be?”
+And so it was that Ruby entered our lives and promptly established herself as the leader of the family.

 We spent our entire honeymoon talking about Ruby and we missed her dearly!

 Over the years, the adventures continued, both in my family life and my professional life.
 I have worked with many amazing startups along the way, and even went to the big evil corporate world a couple of times.
 I have met so many smart, passionate, and driven people, and each one has made an impact on my life, big or small.